Mercia Asset Management Executes Share Buyback

 Mercia Asset Management (GB:MERC) has released an update.

-Mercia Asset Management PLC, a specialist asset manager with over £1.5 billion in AUM, has executed a share buyback on the London Stock Exchange, acquiring 119,000 of its own shares at 33.10 pence each.
-The repurchased shares will be held in treasury, reducing the number of shares in issue and potentially signaling confidence to the market.
-Shareholders may use the updated share count as a reference for disclosing changes in their stake.
+Mercia Asset Management PLC, a specialist asset manager with assets over £1.5 billion, has executed a share buyback program, purchasing 158,000 of its Ordinary shares at 33 pence each on the London Stock Exchange.
+The repurchased shares will be held in treasury, and following the transaction, the Company’s issued ordinary share count stands at 431,276,109, excluding treasury shares.
+These actions are part of a broader share buyback initiative, with further announcements expected upon its continuation.

 For further insights into GB:MERC stock, check out TipRanks’ Stock Analysis page.